Phylogenomics and species delimitation of Crowned Snakes (Tantilla)

 Tracking down a short-tailed mamushi (Gloydius brevicauda) that escaped into thick vegetation

-Collecting Hynobiid salamanders from a new locality in Yichang, Hubei.
+Collecting Hynobiid salamanders in western China

 See more photos here: